masolimano/maneage/README-hacking.md

 The `reproduce/src/make/paper.mk` Makefile must be the final Makefile that is included.
-This workhorse Makefile ends with the rule to build `paper.pdf` (final target of the whole reproduction pipeline).
-If you look in it, you will notice that it starts with a rule to create `$(mtexdir)/pipeline.tex` (`mtexdir` is just a shorthand name for `$(BDIR)/tex/macros` mentioned before).  `$(mtexdir)/pipeline.tex` is the connection between the processing/analysis steps of the pipeline, and the steps to build the final PDF.
+This workhorse Makefile ends with the rule to build `paper.pdf` (final target of the whole project).
+If you look in it, you will notice that it starts with a rule to create `$(mtexdir)/pipeline.tex` (`mtexdir` is just a shorthand name for `$(BDIR)/tex/macros` mentioned before).  `$(mtexdir)/pipeline.tex` is the connection between the processing/analysis steps of the project, and the steps to build the final PDF.
 As you see, `$(mtexdir)/pipeline.tex` only instructs LaTeX to import the LaTeX macros of each high-level processing step during the analysis (the separate work-horse Makefiles that you defined and included).

 During the research, it often happens that you want to test a step that is not a prerequisite of any higher-level operation.
 In such cases, you can